Date of Degree

 Copyright 2013 Katherine Forcelle Benson

 Benson, Katherine Forcelle.
 "On Radio Labeling of Diameter N-2 and Caterpillar Graphs."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.